apache/flink/docs/streaming_guide.md

 env.readTextFile(filePath)
 ```

 After defining the data stream sources, the user can specify transformations on the data streams to create a new data stream.
-Different data streams can be also combined together for joint transformations which we will see in the [operations](#operations) section.
+Different data streams can be also combined together for joint transformations which are being showcased in the [operations](#operations) section.

 ```java
 dataStream.map(new Mapper()).reduce(new Reducer())